Allan Cunningham (botanist): Contributions to botany

 he sent duplicates of his herbarium specimens to other botanists, including de Candolle, Schauer, William Jackson Hooker, Bentham, Lindley and others, who published his descriptions with acknowledgement to "A.Cunn.".

 Later life

-In 1831, Cunningham returned to England, but went back to Australia in 1837 on board as government botanist, resigning the following year on finding that he was required to grow vegetables for government officials.
+In 1831, Cunningham returned to England, but went back to Australia in 1837 on board as government botanist, resigning the following year.
 On 27 June 1839, he died of tuberculosis in Sydney, and was buried in the Devonshire Street Cemetery.
 In 1901, his remains were "reverently removed" and re-interred in an obelisk within the Royal Botanic Garden in Sydney.